-The objectives of most compliance requirements for Federal programs administered by States, local governments, Indian tribal governments, and non-profit organizations are generic in nature.
-For example, most programs have eligibility requirements for individuals or organizations.
-While the criteria for determining eligibility vary by program, the objective of the compliance requirement that only eligible individuals or organizations participate is consistent across all programs.
+The objectives of most compliance requirements for Federal programs administered by States, local governments, Indian tribes, institutions of higher education, and nonprofit organizations (non-Federal entities) are generic in nature.
+For example, many programs have eligibility requirements for individuals or organizations to participate in the program.
+While the criteria for determining eligibility vary by program, the objective of the compliance requirement that only eligible individuals or organizations participate is consistent across programs.

-Rather than repeat these compliance requirements, audit objectives, and suggested audit procedures for each of the programs contained in Part 4 - Agency Program Requirements and Part 5 - Clusters of Programs, they are provided once in this part.
-For each program in this Compliance Supplement (this Supplement), Part 4 or Part 5 contains additional information about the compliance requirements that arise from laws and regulations applicable to each program, including the requirements specific to each program that should be tested using the guidance in this part.
+Rather than repeat the compliance requirements, audit objectives, and suggested audit procedures for each of the programs contained in Part 4, "Agency Program Requirements," and Part 5, "Clusters of Programs," they are provided once in this part.
+For each program in this Supplement, Part 4 or Part 5 contains additional information about the program and the statutes and regulations governing its administration, and specifies the compliance requirements to be tested using the guidance in this part.